pymmcore-plus/pymmcore-midi/README.md

 ```

 Now when you move a knob or press a button on your MIDI device, the corresponding
-property/method will be called on the `CMMCorePlus` object.
+property/method will be called on the `CMMCorePlus` object. :tada:

 ## Debugging/Development